b-tapia-morales/FuzzyLogic/README.md

 the same name.
 There are two possible enumeration members:

-- Preserve: Indicates that the previous entries will be preserved.
+- **Preserve**: Indicates that the previous entries will be preserved.
-- Replace: Indicates that the new entries will replace the previous ones.
+- **Replace**: Indicates that the new entries will replace the previous ones.

 if none is specified, the default enumeration member is `Replace`.